Candy Staring, P.E. | Water Utilities Engineering

 The City of Stillwater and the Stillwater Utilities Authority will be upgrading and improving the various processes at the Water Treatment Plant (WTP).
 Nearly every treatment process will be improved or modified to provide a higher quality, more stable water for our customers.
-The processes included in the project are: clarification, softening, recarbonation, filtration, disinfection and chemical feed systems.
+The processes included in the project are clarification, softening, recarbonation, filtration, disinfection and chemical feed systems.
 One of the larger chemical feed systems is Lime which is used to soften hard water.
 The existing lime feed system was installed in the 1980s and has long been showing signs of poor operation and recurring breakdowns.
 Due to the deterioration of the system and lack of ability to get replacement parts, the softening process must be replaced.
 In addition to the softening process improvements, replacement filters will be provided, various chemical feed systems will be upgraded to current standards, a new WTP generator will be installed and many other improvements will be made.

-Lime Softening - The Kaw Lake water flowing into the WTP has an average hardness that classifies it as moderate to hard water.
+New Lime Feed System - The Kaw Lake water flowing into the WTP has an average hardness that classifies it as moderate to hard water.
 A lime softening process is used to remove this hardness and reduce the potential for scaling inside the City's water lines and also inside our customer's plumbing.
 Customers may notice the benefits of a softer water because it reduces the amount of soap needed for washing laundry and bathing, leaves dishes shinier and cleaner and preserves the life of coffee makes, water heaters and other appliances that use water.

 Miscellaneous - Additional improvements are being made to various chemical feed system and processes.